2007 BDO World Darts Championship: Tournament Review

 The semi-final line-up was completed with the conclusion of the quarter-finals.
 Both games went to the final set with Niels de Ruiter maintaining the Dutch interest in the event, defeating Gary Robson.
 Robson took the first two sets, then de Ruiter hit two 13, one 14 and one 15 dart leg in his comeback to level.

-The deciding leg of the fifth set was amongst the highest standard leg in the history of the Lakeside event.
+The deciding leg of the fifth set was amongst the highest standard leg in the history of the tournament.
 Robson opened with 140, then de Ruiter hit his 5th 180 of the match.
 Robson's 140 was followed with another 180 leaving a nine-dart opportunity.
 Robson's ton left 121 and when de Ruiter missed the nine-darter and left himself on 36 for a ten-dart finish, Robson checked out the 121 to go 3–2 up in sets.
 He took the next set as well but de Ruiter battled back again to level.
 Robson hit a bullseye and a double 16 to save the match twice in the final set but de Ruiter's sixth dart for the match (at double 18) secured the win.

 Phill Nixon, the 150–1 outsider at the start of the tournament, progressed to the semi-final with a narrow 5–4 win over Scotland's Paul Hanvidge.
 Nixon looked to be coasting to the last four when he led 4–1 but then missed six darts for the match and allowed Hanvidge the chance to get back into it.
 Nixon hit a 105 finish in the fourth leg of the final set to finally close out the match.

-The Women's final followed and despite dropping her first set at Lakeside since the quarter-finals in 2003, Trina Gulliver went on to clinch her seventh successive title and maintain her unbeaten run in the event.
+The Women's final followed and despite dropping her first set at the tournament since the quarter-finals in 2003, Trina Gulliver went on to clinch her seventh successive title and maintain her unbeaten run in the event.
 Francis Hoenselaar pushed her all the way, and the match went to a sudden-death fifth leg in the final set.
 Gulliver won the throw for the bull to start the final leg and a 100, 140, 140 start left her in a commanding position to seal the match.
 She clinched the title with a double 18, her fourth dart for the match.